gpineda14/knights_travail/README.md

 # Knights Travail

+I created a program that finds the shortest path given two [x, y] coordinates.
+The created the program as part of the Odin Project [curriculum](https://www.theodinproject.com/courses/ruby-programming/lessons/data-structures-and-algorithms?ref=lc-pb)

 ## What the program needs to do

 1. Search through all possible ways to get from one square to another (check)